Mojang Studios: Microsoft subsidiary (2014–present)

 Scrolls was released out-of-beta in December 2014 and development of further content ceased in 2015.
 Also in December 2014, Mojang and Telltale Games jointly announced a partnership in which the latter would develop Minecraft: Story Mode, an episodic, narrative-driven game set in the Minecraft universe.
 In April 2016, Mojang released Crown and Council, a game entirely developed by artist Henrik Pettersson (who had been hired in August 2011), for free for Windows.
 An update in January 2017 introduced Linux and macOS versions.
-Mojang discontinued support for Scrolls online services in February 2018 and re-released the game under a free-to-play model and with the name Caller's Bane in June.
+Mojang discontinued the online services for Scrolls in February 2018 and re-released the game under a free-to-play model and with the name Caller's Bane in June.
 Aiming to expand the Minecraft franchise with further games, Mojang developed two spin-offs: Minecraft Dungeons, a dungeon crawler, and Minecraft Earth, an augmented reality game in the vein of Pokémon Go.
 They were announced in September 2018 and May 2019, respectively.

 Minecraft Classic, the original browser-based version of Minecraft, was re-released for free on its ten-year anniversary in May 2019.
 By this time, Minecraft had sold 147 million copies, making it the best-selling video game of all time.
 Persson was explicitly excluded from the anniversary's festivities due to several controversial statements of his involving transphobia and other issues; an update for Minecraft released the March before also removed several references to Persson.
 On 17 May 2020, Minecraft's eleventh anniversary, Mojang announced its rebranding to Mojang Studios, aiming to reflect its multi-studio structure, and introduced a new logo.
+The design was created at the agency Bold under the creative direction of Oliver Helfrich.
 Minecraft Dungeons was released later that month for Windows, Nintendo Switch, PlayStation 4, and Xbox One.
 In June 2022, the studio announced the action-strategy game Minecraft Legends.
+Helen Chiang, the six-year head of studio for Mojang Studios, acceded to Xbox Game Studios in December 2023 and was replaced by Åsa Bredin in the same role.
+When Bredin stepped down in February 2025 to focus on personal goals outside the company, Kayleen Walters was appointed in her place, in addition to Amy Stillion as chief of staff.

 Games developed

 Game jam games

 Mojang partnered with Humble Bundle in 2012 to launch Mojam, a game jam event to raise money for charity, as part of which Mojang developed the shoot 'em up mini-game Catacomb Snatch.
-81,575 bundles including the game were sold, raising $458,248.99.
+The including bundle was sold 81,575 times, raising $458,248.99.
 The following year, Mojang developed three mini-games for Mojam 2.
 The studio also participated in Humble Bundle's Games Against Ebola game jam in 2014 with three further mini-games.